 Creatine is an organic compound derived from three amino acids and stored in your muscles as creatine phosphate.
 The phosphate part is essential because it plays a role in regenerating adenosine triphosphate (ATP).
 As a cyclist, you can think of ATP as the source of your endurance.

 ATP is the molecule that fuels your cells by breaking one of its three phosphate bonds, which is then converted to adenosine diphosphate (ADP).
-You have a limited supply of ATP, but the good news is that your body recharges it.
+You have a limited supply of ATP, but the good news is that your body recharges it with the neuromuscular energy system.
 One of the ways it does this is by transferring phosphate from creatine phosphate to ADP.
 So creatine effectively enhances your ability to use ATP for a slightly longer time.

 A custom training plan, automatically built for your goals.Try Plan Builder